Insure your car in minutes, without tedious paperwork

 6. First Information Report (FIR) wherever required

-The following are the advantages of buying commercial vehicle insurance on ACKO.
+The following are the advantages of buying insurance for commercial vehicles at ACKO.

 Being a digital-first insurance company has allowed ACKO to eliminate costs and commissions related to middlemen or agents.
 This benefit is directly passed on to you while buying insurance.